Skip to main content

 • be aged 18 years or over at the commencement of the course.

-In addition, you must have GCSE English Language or Literature and Maths at grade 4 or above, or grade C or above if awarded under the previous GCSE grading scheme.
+In addition, you must have GCSE English Language or Literature and Mathematics at grade 4 or above, or grade C or above if awarded under the previous GCSE grading scheme.

 You will need a satisfactory enhanced Disclosure and Barring Service (DBS) and occupational health clearances prior to registration on the course.
 You will be required to sign a self-declaration at the start of each year and at the end of the course.
 All police contact during the course must be reported to the course leader as a matter of urgency and may lead to suspension or termination.